LivingLegacyMedia/vowbound/chapter_15.md

 In the real world, the converts gasped as their tethers released.
 For the first time in days or weeks, the constant draining stopped.
 They were free.

-"Listen!"
-Cassian forced the words through gritted teeth.
+But not all of them moved.
+Five remained sitting perfectly still, faces blank.
+They'd tasted freedom and rejected it immediately.
+The emptiness was easier.
+Safer.
+They sank back into hollow stillness, choosing nothing over the pain of being whole.

+Cassian felt a stab of grief, but he couldn't force them.
+Freedom had to be chosen.

+"Listen!" he called to the remaining twenty-two.
 "You signed contracts with Draven Kane.
 He promised you peace but gave you emptiness.
 That's fraud.
 The Law recognizes fraud.
 Tell it—demand your humanity back because the terms were false!"

-The converts stared at him, confused and disoriented by sudden freedom.
+The twenty-two converts stared at him, confused and disoriented by sudden freedom.
+Some turned and fled immediately—three ran for the exits in blind panic, disappearing before Cassian could stop them.

+That left nineteen.

 "Say it!"
 Cassian commanded, feeling the hollowness seeping deeper into his mind.
 "The contract was false.
 You demand restoration.
 Say it now!"